gaborpaszti/Final-Year-Project-In-Computational-Arts-3/README.md

 More on the process can be found here: http://www.gaborpaszti.com/dac-final-year-project-in-computational-art/

+The soundtrack for this project can be found here: https://soundcloud.com/user-251848331/flow-of-glitches

 The programming language used in this project is JavaScript, MAX MSP for audio-visual production and Adobe Premiere Pro for post production.

 I explored various machine learning techniques listed bellow, however I used pose estimation (poseNet) for conveying my vision for this project.
 This was the most economic and versatile option.
 I could determine position of the dancer along with isolating body postures and movements.
 I used regression mode to teach a model three different poses, which I connected to influence the background colour.
 On the mobile application I did a similar approach to connect the key points of the pose estimation to the sound synthesis variables in MAX MSP, however this time without a pretrained model, but only for tracking via "poseHook OSC" mobile application.